ENVIRONMENT

 Management areas Laws/regulations Department in charge

-Environmental management Air Conservation Act, Water Conservation Act, etc. EHS
+Environmental management Air Conservation Act, Water Conservation Act, etc. EHS, Environment

 Substance management Chemical Control Act, Industrial Safety and Health Act, etc. Compliance, Sustainability